simith/python_for_everyone/exercises/EXERCISE-001.md

 ## Exercise 1:

 India and West indies have just played a cricket match.
-Record the runs score by the 10 Indian players and print the average runs score by India.
+Record the runs scored by the 10 Indian players and print the average runs scored by India.

 ### Output:
 Indian players average score is: _____

 ### Hint:
+- Average runs = (Total runs)/(number of players who scored)
 -	Use lists to store 10 numbers
 - Iterate through the list to calculate average score